ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Use of extensions may cause other elements to be added to the end of the record, such elements **MUST** be namespaced.

-One record per (IP, result, IDs Auths) tuples.
+One record per (IP, result, authenitication identifiers) tuples.

 The elements in this table **MUST** appear in the order listed.